Aetherall/mcp-nvim-tmux/README.md

 # @aetherall/mcp-nvim-tmux

+## WARNING: THIS WAS VIBECODED WITH A SINGLE PROMPT, DO NOT EXPECT MAINTENANCE OR SUPPORT, DOCUMENTATION AND FEATURES MAY BE HALLUCINATED

 An MCP (Model Context Protocol) server that enables AI agents to control Neovim instances running in tmux sessions.
 Includes a standalone bash script for direct usage.

 ## Quick Start with Claude